best-things-to-do-in-byron-bay

 whale-watching-merimbula

-One of the most popular Byron Bay attractions is to go whale watching!
+One of the most popular attractions is to go whale watching!
 If you’re visiting between June – November, the possibilities are endless to witness the breathtaking whale migration as the humpback whales pass up and down the East Coast of Australia in their natural habitat.
 It’s an incredible experience, so pre-book the whale watching tour here before it sells out.

 9. Spot glow worms while cycling the Northern Rivers Trail